Reinforcement Learning Training#

 1. Rollout Phase: Algorithm collects trajectories by interacting with the environment (via collect_rollout).
 During this phase, the trainer performs dense per-step logging of rewards and metrics from environment info.

-2. GAE Computation: Algorithm computes advantages and returns using Generalized Advantage Estimation (internal to algorithm, stored in buffer extras)
+2. Advantage/Return Computation: Algorithm computes advantages and returns (e.g. GAE for PPO, step-wise group normalization for GRPO; stored in buffer extras)

 3. Update Phase: Algorithm updates the policy using collected data (e.g., PPO)